*We are excited to announce that the UCC FREE Homebuyer Seminars are beginning in-person starting in June!

 Our program coordinator also provides one-on-one counseling to current homeowners.
 We assist current homeowners obtain refinancing and financial assistance for home improvements or to help prevent foreclosure actions.
-The program coordinator provides families with the following services:
+Additionally, the program coordinator provides families with credit management and budgeting.

 Please call, visit, or email the program coordinator to learn more about our program and the dates of our upcoming Homebuying Seminars or Home Improvement Workshops.